Our guaranteed service levels (GSLs) are those service standards that will result in financial compensation to customers if they are not met.

-The GSLs below, including their payment amount, apply for the period from 1 July 2020 to 30 June 2023.
+The GSLs below, including their payment amount, apply for the period from 1 July 2021 to 30 June 2023 for customers with a property in the area previously serviced by Western Water.
+Payment amounts were updated on 1 July 2021 to align them across Greater Western Water.

 A new GSL was introduced on 1 July 2020 in response to customer input - payment of $100 for a property experiencing more than five water supply interruptions in 12 months.